ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 - **major**: Major changes, which mean that backwards compatibility with the old version is no longer given

 The `news` attribute should also be maintained in the io-package.json.
-This allows users to install any version listed (assuming it was released to npm) from the admin interface.
+This allows users to install any version listed (assuming it has been published to npm) from the admin interface.
 The version number and the changes should be stored here.
 The changes can be documented for each supported language, whereby these should be specified at least in English.